-While traveling to LA for #tacotuesday may not be feasible on a whim, you can still channel those street vibes, and the vibrant street food scene that Los Angeles offers with Guerilla Tacos, the fiery new cookbook by Wesley Avila.
+While traveling to LA for #tacotuesday may not be feasible on a whim, you can still channel those street vibes and the vibrant street food scene that Los Angeles offers with Guerrilla Tacos, the fiery new cookbook by Wesley Avila.
 Touted by multiple outlets as LA’s finest tacos, his taco truck celebrates the bold flavours of his Mexican heritage, with recipes you can use to amp up at your own casa.
-His cookbook includes many recipes from his family gatherings and time honoured traditions, as well as an encyclopedia of salsas, no joke- there’s over 25 recipes!
+His cookbook includes many recipes from his family gatherings and time-honoured traditions, as well as an encyclopedia of salsas, no joke- there are over 25 recipes!

 We tried out the Perron-Style Taco, using flank steak as the protein.
 The ‘backyard’ marinade blends a handful of spices together with unpeeled oranges and whole white onions.
-While the list is lengthy for the ingredients, it’s all easily found in a well stocked pantry and came together easily and pretty fast too.
+While the list is lengthy for the ingredients, it’s all easily found in a well-stocked pantry and came together easily and pretty fast too.
 I commonly will marinade and prep tomorrow night’s dinner while I’m cooking tonight’s dinner.
-Wesley’s recipes make for a fun food adventure, and mostly leave me wistful for sunny skies to go with taco.
+Wesley’s recipes make for a fun food adventure and mostly leave me wistful for sunny skies to go with tacos.
 While he can cure my hunger pangs I’m still unresolved on the sunshine.
 Hankering for some LA travel tips?
 Feeling inspired for more LA culture?
 Check out Discover Los Angeles site for more!